High Triglycerides: Root Causes and Natural Support Strategies

 However, these numbers still don’t tell the full picture.
 People with high triglycerides often have low HDL cholesterol.
 Looking at only the HDL number, we may miss some health risks.
 Looking at all the numbers but not the ratio between triglycerides and cholesterol, we may also miss some issues.

 We should also look at your triglyceride and HDL cholesterol ratio.
-It is calculated by dividing your triglycerides results with your HDL cholesterol levels.
+It is calculated by dividing your triglyceride results with your HDL cholesterol levels.
 Your triglycerides and HDL cholesterol ratio should ideally be under 2 and ideally close to 1 or even under 1.
 The higher your HDL or lower your triglyceride levels are, the lower your ratio will be.
 Lower levels indicate lower health risks.

 Guidelines I recommend for triglycerides and HDL cholesterol ratio (9):